nandini92/nandini92/README.md

 # 💫 About Me:
-👯 I’m looking to collaborate on projects with real social / climate impact. <br>📖 I’m currently reading "Fellowship of the Ring" cause I wanted to enjoy the LoTR franchise on a deeper level.<br>💬 Got a project for me?
+👯 I’m looking to collaborate on projects with real social / climate impact. 💬 Got a project for me?
 Wanna chat about board games, BJJ and DnD?
 Reach me at: nandini.asokan92@gmail.com

 ## 🌐 Socials: